newrelic/integrations-pkg-test-action/README.md

 # integrations-pkg-test-action

 An action to test for correct installation and upgrades of New Relic integration packages.
-It tests clean installation and upgrade for integration packages in CentOS, Suse and Ubuntu, as well as in Windows.
+It tests clean installation and upgrade for integration packages in Rocky Linux, Suse and Ubuntu, as well as in Windows.

 ## Usage